 Intellectual Property for Restaurants Today

 National Restaurant Association of India (NRAI) in its quarterly publication sought Safir Anand’s perspective on the role of Intellectual Property in the commercial value of successful restaurants.
 The following article was first published in the quarterly newsletter of NRAI.
-FOOD FOR THOUGHT BY SAFIR ANANDFew days back, a Restaurant Owner visited our office.
+Few days back, a Restaurant Owner visited our office.
 While we were enamoured by the several restaurants he had set up, his media coverage and awards, he looked concerned about his intellectual properties, awareness, monetization, valuation, staff and about people ripping off his ideas.
 We realized how little the industry knows beyond basic trademark.
 Hence, this article intends to capture relevant thoughts on the different kinds of intellectual properties that can help a restaurant strive in a competitive environment and explains how the value of these rights can be maximized.

 RESTAURANT NAME